The Saboteur: Plot

-Sean Devlin is a hard drinking Irish race car driver and mechanic, who emigrated to France to escape his criminal past.
+Sean Devlin is a hard-drinking Irish race car driver and mechanic, who emigrated to France to escape his criminal past.
 A regular among the racing groups of Paris, Sean travels to Saarbrücken with his mentor Vittore Morini, best friend Jules Rousseau, and Jules' sister Veronique to compete in the 1940 Saarbrücken Grand Prix.
 During his stay, Sean meets up with his on-again, off-again girlfriend Skylar St. Claire, and starts a rivalry with Kurt Dierker, an infamous racer and champion of the Nazis.
 During the race, Dierker cheats by shooting out one of Sean's tires, causing him to lose.
-Despite Skylar's warnings, Sean and Jules break into Doppelsieg, the automotive factory that Dierker works for, to sabotage his car as revenge.
+Despite Skylar's warnings, Sean and Jules break into Doppelsieg, the automotive factory Dierker works for, to sabotage his car as revenge.
 The two are captured by Dierker, who reveals himself to be a Nazi SS Commander and believes them to be British spies.
 Dierker tortures Jules to death while Sean manages to escape, only to witness the German invasion of France.
 Sean manages to rescue Vittore and Veronique before they escape to Paris.
 Sean tells Jules' family what happened to him, and vows to take revenge on Dierker.

-Months later, Sean is living in La Belle Du Nuit, a cabaret owned by Jules' family.
+Three months later, Sean is living in La Belle Du Nuit, a cabaret owned by Jules' family.
 He is approached by Luc Gaudin, a local writer, love interest of Veronique, and leader of a resistance group against the Nazi occupation.
-Sean is talked into joining the resistance by Luc, and is tasked with disrupting Nazi operations by killing high-ranking officers, and destroying military installations.
+Sean is talked into joining the resistance by Luc, and is tasked with disrupting Nazi operations by killing high-ranking officers and destroying military installations.
 He also gets involved with other resistance leaders and members including Le Crochet, a hook-handed veteran Legionnaire; Father Denis, a defrocked Catholic priest; Duval Mingo, whose lover betrayed him to a high-ranking Nazi; Felix Kwong, a clinical psychiatrist; and Margot Bonnaire, who seeks to preserve French culture that the Nazis aim to destroy.
 Through his work, Sean builds a reputation as a prominent member of the resistance.
-The growth in resistance activity in Paris as a result of Sean's work does not go unnoticed by Nazi command, and soon, elite Nazi terror units are called in by the German administrative commander in Paris, who is revealed to be Dierker.
+The growth in resistance activity in Paris as a result of Sean's work does not go unnoticed by Nazi command, and soon elite Nazi terror units are called in by the German administrative commander in Paris, who is revealed to be Dierker.